Corey Locke

 Corey Michael Locke (born May 8, 1984) is a Canadian former professional ice hockey player.
-Since he made his professional debut in 2004, he has predominantly featured in the AHL, with appearances in the National Hockey League (NHL) for the Montreal Canadiens, New York Rangers and Ottawa Senators.
+He was selected in the fourth round, 113th overall, by the Montreal Canadiens in the 2003 NHL Entry Draft.
+Locke also played for the New York Rangers and Ottawa Senators.

 Playing career

 Locke played one season of junior A hockey with the Newmarket Hurricanes and was signed by the Ottawa 67's of the Ontario Hockey League (OHL).
 Locke played three seasons in the OHL, winning the Red Tilson Trophy as the league's most outstanding player two years in a row.
 In 2003, his 151 points were the most in the CHL.
 During the 2002–2003 season, Locke and Matt Foy formed the most dangerous and dominant tandem in Ontario major junior hockey.
 Following this season, Locke was drafted 113th overall in the 2003 NHL Entry Draft by the Montreal Canadiens.
 He was returned to junior for the 2003–04 season.

-On September 15, 2004, Locke signed a three-year entry level contract with the Canadiens.
+On September 15, 2004, Locke signed a three-year entry-level contract with the Canadiens.
 He was then assigned to their AHL affiliate, the Hamilton Bulldogs for further development, and won the Calder Cup with the Bulldogs in the 2006–07 AHL season.
 After averaging almost a point per game in Hamilton, Locke made his NHL debut (and only NHL appearance of the season) in Montreal on January 8, 2008.

 In July 2008, Locke was traded by the Canadiens to the Minnesota Wild for Shawn Belle.
 Unable to make the Wild's opening night roster for the 2008–09 season, he was reassigned to the Houston Aeros, leading the team to the West Conference finals with 23 points in the final.

 In 2009, Locke signed a one-year deal with the New York Rangers.
 He was then reassigned to AHL affiliate, the Hartford Wolf Pack to begin the 2009–10 season.
 On March 28, 2010, Locke was recalled to the NHL and made his Rangers debut in a 4-3 victory over the New York Islanders on March 30, 2010.
 After 3 games with the Blueshirts, Locke was returned to the AHL and finished the season with 85 points in 76 games to be named to the AHL Second All-Star Team.